zappingsbrew/colorswatchbar/README.md

 # ColorSwatchBar
-SwatchBar Rainmeter skin.
+ColorSwatchBar Rainmeter skin.
 Displays color swatches in your taskbar, for easy cross application use.

 Cacto's pastel theme by [@JustCacto](https://twitter.com/JustCacto)